A cooperative is a business owned and governed by its members.

 Your statement date and due date are printed on the top right hand side of your bill and on the payment stub.
 Normally the due date is 20 days from the statement date.

 Flathead Electric is pleased to offer a number of fee-free ways to pay your electric bill.
-We accept cash, check and credit/debit card (Visa, Mastercard or Discover).
+We accept cash, check and credit/debit card (Visa, Mastercard, Discover or American Express).

 - In person payments are accepted at Kalispell and Libby office locations.

 - Payment kiosks at Kalispell and Libby offices accept cash and debit/credit card payments 24 hours a day, 7 days a week.

 - Kalispell and Libby offices have secured drop boxes for express and after-hours payments.

 - Glacier Bank will process payments if you provide them with your Flathead Electric account number.